Paying tax on a Centrelink payment

 Statement of earnings or Payment Summary

-The Centrelink payment summary provides information about the taxable payments you have received for the financial year.
+Your Centrelink payment summary includes information about taxable and tax related Centrelink payments you have received within a financial year.

 Payments that are not taxable